Last Updated on Aug 24th, 2023 by Ankita Awasthi, Leave a Comment

 McCarran International Airport is the only airport that managed to keep up a spot in the top ten list without being an official hub for any airlines.
 However, it serves as a base office for a few airlines in the U.S.

-With varied options to fly internationally or within the country boundaries enables the travelers in the neighboring area to opt and fly through this airport.
+Varied options to fly internationally or within the country boundaries enable travelers in the neighboring area to opt and fly through this airport.
 The dimension of this airport is as large as 11.3 kilometers square.

 In fact, the airport’s current passenger footfall has an approximate count of 50 million, making it the U.S.’s ninth most busy airport.